★ 4.9 · 4,000+ verified orders · 75 photo reviews

 Rated 4.9/5 across 4,000+ verified orders

-These are verbatim reviews from verified buyers of this exact set, with their own unedited photos.
+Reviews from verified buyers of this exact set, with their own photos.
 The color noted under each photo is the glaze visible in the buyer's picture.
 More on the reviews page.

 ★★★★★